10 Best Books on Unit Testing and TDD in 2024

 3. Best book for React programmers: Mastering React Test-Driven Development

-Mastering React Test-Driven Development by Daniel Irvine helps you to learn the TDD process using the React framework.
+Mastering React Test-Driven Development by Daniel Irvine helps you learn test-driven and behavior-driven development techniques that will give you greater confidence when building React applications.
 The book guides you to build complex, real-world applications with a pragmatic approach to TDD.

 As you go through the book, you will learn how to:

-• Test-drive the integration of libraries such as React Router, Redux, and Relay (GraphQL)
+• Integrate with libraries such as React Router, Redux, and Relay (GraphQL)

-• Use Cucumber.js and Puppeteer to build BDD-style acceptance tests for your applications
+• Use Cucumber.js and Puppeteer to build Behaviour- Driven Development (BDD) style tests for your applications

-• Develop and test async Redux code using redux-saga and expect-redux
+• Build and test async Redux code using redux-saga and expect-redux

 • First Steps with Test-Driven Development